Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All staff are trained to support breastfeeding/bodyfeeding and provide expressed human milk to children in their care.
+- All child care staff – including licensing staff – are trained to support breastfeeding/bodyfeeding and provide expressed human milk to children in their care, regardless of the age of the child

-- Parents and staff are encouraged to breastfeed/bodyfeed on site at drop-off, pick up, and during intervals throughout the day as mutually agreed.
+- Parents and staff are encouraged to breastfeed/bodyfeed on site at drop-off, pick up, and during intervals throughout the day as mutually agreed, regardless of the age of the child

 - Human milk is provided to the child during all meals and snacks, using “paced feeding” method

-- Space is created for parents and staff to breastfeed/bodyfeed and/or express milk that is accessible throughout the day.
+- Space is created for parents and staff to breastfeed/bodyfeed and/or express milk that is private, free from intrusion, and accessible throughout the day

 Child Custody